ritch/dpd-express/README.md

 ## events

 There is only 1 event right now: init.
-Create it in the dashboard or include a folder like this:
+Create it in the dashboard or include a folder like this (/my-project is the root of the app, created with `dpd create my-project`):

     /my-project
      /resources